Buying real estate in Nicaragua?

 We did some research and made this infographic to help you quickly compare rental yields of the major cities in Nicaragua versus those in neighboring countries.
 It provides a clear view of how this country positions itself as a real estate investment destination, which might interest you if you're planning to invest there.

-What are the most common mistakes Americans make when buying property in Nicaragua?
+What are the most common mistakes or pitfalls Americans face when buying property in Nicaragua?

 It's something we develop in our Nicaragua property pack.